-If a child has not gained a place at the school and the parents or guardians wish to appeal against that decision, they should contact the Headteacher in the first instance who will advise them how to proceed.
+If a child has not gained a place at the school and the parents or guardians wish to appeal against that decision, they should contact the Headteacher (within 20 days of being notified that a place has not been allocated) in the first instance who will advise them how to proceed.
+Further information is on our website.